How To Install Packages From A Specific Repository In Linux

 On YUM-based systems:

-In RHEL, CentOS and other YUM-based systems, you can install packages from a specific repository as shown below.
+In RHEL, CentOS and other YUM-based systems, you can install packages from a specific repository, for example EPEL, as shown below.

 $ sudo yum --enablerepo=epel install nagios